Mall of Qatar: History

 On the day it opened, 220 stores were operating in the mall.
-The opening was patronized by the sheikh Hamad Bin Khalifa Al Thani.
+The opening was patronized by Sheikh Hamad Bin Khalifa Al Thani.

 In 2017, The Mall was awarded RLI International Retail & Leisure Destination Global Award.
 In 2020, expansion plans were announced that included 1,000 luxury residential units, a Sherborne School and a theme park.
-In December 2020, the Ahmed bin Ali Stadium adjacent to the mall was inaugurated.
+In December 2020, the Ahmed bin Ali Stadium was inaugurated, adjacent to the mall.

 During the COVID-19 pandemic, for several months, the tenants of the mall were exempted from paying rent to cope with the lockdown situation.

 Description

-The Mall of Qatar is a 464,515 sqm, 3-floor shopping mall located in the Rawdat Al Jahhaniya district of Al Rayyan, Qatar.
-The high central glassed dome is eight floors high.
+The Mall of Qatar is a 464,515 sq. m, 3-floor shopping mall located in the Rawdat Al Jahhaniya district of Al Rayyan, Qatar.
+The high central glass dome is eight floors high.

-The Mall of Qatar is adjacent to the Ahmed bin Ali Stadium, one of the host stadiums in the 2022 FIFA World Cup.
+The Mall of Qatar is adjacent to Ahmed bin Ali Stadium, one of the host stadiums for the 2022 FIFA World Cup.